 One of the things that we really like about the Latrax Alias is also that it isn’t a drone you’ll end up throwing out after a month.
 Even if you intend to use it for practice before taking a step up, we’ll promise that you’ll save it and come back to it once in a while.

 The Hubsan X4 has become a classic considering smaller, cheaper, and toy drones.
-To read a full review of this drone follow this LINK.
+To read a full review of the Husban X4 drone check out our post here.

 - Latest 6-axis flight control system with adjustable gyro sensitivity